LifeboatLLC/DataFormats-VOLs/vol-cdf/doc/CDF-to-HDF5.md

-# CDF → HDF5 Mapping Guide
+# CDF  to HDF5 Mapping

 This document specifies a practical, loss-minimizing mapping from **NASA CDF (Common Data Format)** objects to **HDF5** objects.
 It targets implementers of converters and readers who want predictable, interoperable HDF5 outputs that preserve CDF semantics.